Outsiders romanticize it. We help you realize it.

 How Co-op Earnings Lower Interest Rates

-Alabama Farm Credit has a long history of paying members a portion of the co-ops profits — the cooperative has returned more than $92 million to our stockholders since 1999.
+Alabama Farm Credit has a long history of paying members a portion of the co-ops profits — the cooperative has returned more than $100 million to our stockholders over the last 10 years.
 Still, the most important benefit is how these payments lower your effective interest rate.
 You’ll receive a competitive rate upfront, but this interest rate is positively impacted by your dividends.

 What Type of Loan Do You Need?